The following documents are required in your application for a licence for a new retail pharmacy:

 - Telepharmacy Declaration Form, signed and dated by the PIC for the provision of telepharmacy service for Pharmacy-only medicines (P), if applicable.

-- Company's standard operating procedures for additional activities or services, if applicable.
+- Company's standard operating procedures and related recording forms for additional activities or services, if applicable.
 Additional activities or services can include compounding of non-sterile preparations in accordance with a patient’s valid prescription, telepharmacy service, medication delivery service and provision of e-pharmacy service* etc.

 Fees and turn-around-time